Minious/CodeFarm/README.md

 # CodeFarm

 CodeFarm is the prototype of a farming game which is on its way of becoming the GREATEST farming game ever !
 The player personifies a farmer which needs to expand his farm by growing crops and selling goods.
-He will have to protect his farm against an mysterious alien invasion.
+He will have to protect his farm against a mysterious alien invasion.

 ## Getting Started